suetarazi/final/README.md

 1. Make use of jQuery
 1. Improve CSS organization
 1. Improve presentation
+1. Like counts should be persisted to a database so that on a page refresh, we can see the total likes over time
 1. Add a link or button that allows us to get and display more characters from the Star Wars API
-1. Stretch goal: Like counts should be persisted to a database so that on a page refresh, we can see the total likes over time

 ### Requirements